 Aeon Li Review – Additional Observations

-The Aeon Li has about 200 miles on it and has held up well in some pretty tough storms.
+The Aeon Li has about 200 miles and has held up well in some tough storms.
 Of all my Dyneema shelters with this shape, it has held up the best in heavy wind storms, keeping me dry through some hard, steady rain.

 The walls are slightly thinner (.51) than my other Dyneema shelters (.55), but this has not mattered.
 It is still tough, Dyneema, and I’ve had no issues with any wearing or tears.